bio-miga/MiGA-Docker/miga-cli-projects/classify-a-genome/using-a-reference-database.md

 # Using a Reference Database

 There are several ways to classify reference genomes using a reference database.
-The `classify_wf` command automates several steps including downloading a reference database \(if one is not found in th default directory\), creating a new project, and controlling the daemon.
+The `classify_wf` command automates several steps including downloading a reference database \(if one is not found in the default directory\), creating a new project, and controlling the daemon.
 Depending on the number of genomes and whether or not a reference database is already available, this method can take a significant amount of time and the terminal is not usable while the process is running.
-Thus it is best to submit such a job to the cluster \(see the section on **Submitting MiGA Jobs** for examples\).
+Thus it is best to download the database ahead of time in a tmux session (MiGA AWS) or by submission if using a cluster.
 Also of note, several steps typically included in processing genomes are skipped when using `classify_wf`.

 Alternatively, a reference database can be attached to a project when \(or after\) creating it and the taxonomy step will be included when the project is run \(or re-run\).
 In either of these cases, it is necessary to first obtain the reference database.

 ### Download a Reference Database

-This exercise assumes that you have installed **TypeMat\_Lite**.
-Installation of this database takes more than an hour during which time the terminal is not usable.
-It is therefore recommended that you install **TypeMat\_Lite** by submitting a job.
-For the job script, see **Installing TypeMat\_Lite** under **Submitting MiGA Jobs**.
+To save time, this tutorial uses the smaller database **Phyla_Lite**.
+If you have not already installed it, see the instrucitons in the section **Add Reference Databnases from the Command Line**.

 ### Add classification to an existing project